MrZoidberg/awesome_dotnet_cloud_ecosystem/README.md

-# Awesome .NET Core Cloud Microservices
+# Awesome Microservices

-A collection of articles, frameworks, libraries, principles for building modern, clean, fault-tolerant, distributed microservice architecture on top of .NET Core.
+A collection of articles, frameworks, libraries, principles for building modern, clean, fault-tolerant, distributed microservice architecture on top of AWS and .NET Core.

 ## Contents